An organization that seeks to do good also needs to be able to extend its reach to do the most good where it can.

 If you’ve got someone on staff who knows their way around web design, enlist their help to spruce up your existing site or create a new one from a simple template.
 If you have the resources for it, consider hiring a professional designer for a clean, comprehensive site that’s easy to navigate.

 Once you have your site up and running, dedicate some personnel to updating it regularly (ideally, once a month), to send the message that your organization is active and on the ball.
-After all, you want all your organization’s most essential and current information-like its mission statement, services, success stories, and contact details-readily accessible to those looking for it.
+After all, you want all your organization’s most essential and current information its mission statement, services, success stories, and contact details-readily accessible to those looking for it.

 Take to Social Media

 Social media is a hotbed of information on relevant current events, trends, and social issues all over the world.
-This ubiquity makes it an important potential jumping-off point for activism and other community-oriented endeavors.
+This ubiquity makes it an important potential jumping-off point for activism and other community-oriented endeavours.

 Developing an effective social media marketing strategy, however, need not involve jumping onto all the major social networks out there.
 The process can be as simple as identifying two or three platforms that you think will gel well with your company’s image and target market.